Monday, May 29, 2023, BSD will be closed in observation of Memorial Day, an annual day of remembrance.

 You have the privilege of the use of a locker to store school-related materials and supplies during the school year.
 The locker assigned to you is for your convenience only; it is not required that you have a locker.
 Lockers are available on first come, first served basis with priority given to freshmen and sophomores.

 The Bellevue School District and Bellevue High School assume no responsibility for lost or stolen property that you put in your locker.
-Report thefts or vandalism to the Main Office or the SRO.
-The BHS School Resource Officer will follow up on your report.
+Report thefts or vandalism to main office and an administrator will follow up on your report.

 To assure the safety and security of any items in your locker: